xmihol00/visual_calc/annotation/README.md

 ```
 python3 converter.py
 ```
-This will save a npy file in the dataset folder which can then be used for training
+This will save two npy files (one containing the image data and the other containing the labels) in the dataset folder which can then be used for training

 ## Configuration JSON file